 by Guest on May 25, 2012

 Perhaps the most helpful suggestions to create allure in your home would be by improving your bathroom.
-It's actually a room that profoundly impacts the market value and visual appeal of your property.
-The bathroom is a place in your home which can be used as a stylish retreat, which can be essential to a balanced life in a chaotic world.
+It's a room that profoundly impacts the market value and visual appeal of your property.
+A bathroom is a place in your home which can be used as a stylish retreat, which can be essential to a balanced life in a chaotic world.

-Claw foot bathtub faucets can be bought in four mounting orientations: (the way they attached in proximity to the bathtub) bath tub wall mounted, bathroom wall mounted, free standing and rim/deck mounted.
-The most popular setup throughout the country will probably be the tub wall mounted (usually 3 3/8” on center), even though many consumers are opting to go along with faucets attached to the deck (usually 7” on center).
-Doing this takes up a lot less bath tub space and provides an interesting and appealing look to the bathtub as well.
+Clawfoot bathtub faucets can be bought in four mounting orientations: (the way they attached in proximity to the bathtub) bathtub wall mounted, bathroom wall-mounted, free-standing and rim/deck mounted.
+The most popular set up throughout the country will probably be the tub wall mounted (usually 3 3/8” on center), even though many consumers are opting to go along with faucets attached to the deck (usually 7” on center).
+Doing this takes up a lot less bathtub space and provides an interesting and appealing look to the bathtub as well.

 As you are deciding on your style of faucet for your clawfoot tub, make sure to choose the correct faucet orientation for your tub.
 For example, if you wish to have the water run from the floor through the top rim of the tub, you would be looking for a faucet and corresponding supply lines for the “deck mounted” orientation.
-In addition, be sure to pick out a matching finish for the waste/overflow drain line, along with the supply lines.
-Supply lines are used for free standing, deck mounted and tub wall mounted orientations.
-Supply lines are a pair of hot and cold water pipes which are exposed and come in a finish that matches your other plumbing.
+Also, be sure to pick out a matching finish for the waste/overflow drain line, along with the supply lines.
+Supply lines are used for freestanding, deck mounted and tub wall mounted orientations.
+Supply lines are a pair of hot and cold water pipes that are exposed and come in a finish that matches your other plumbing.
 They function to move water from the floor (typically) to the faucet where it is mounted on the tub in one of two locations or directly to the faucet, separate from the tub if “free standing”.

-While looking for your clawfoot tub faucets, make sure that it possesses a shower diverter if you feel you may want to incorporate an overhead shower enclosure or hand held shower in the future.
-The diverter is just an opening on the rear of the faucet body which would typically receive a hand held shower cradle or a 5/8” O.D. riser (to go to an overhead shower).
+While looking for your clawfoot tub faucets, make sure that it possesses a shower diverter if you feel you may want to incorporate an overhead shower enclosure or handheld shower in the future.
+The diverter is just an opening on the rear of the faucet body which would typically receive a handheld shower cradle or a 5/8” O.D. riser (to go to an overhead shower).
 Many faucets do not have this diverter and without it, integrating a shower later down the line is not possible.
-Should you want both a hand held shower in addition to an overhead shower, contact a retailer who specializes in this type of product and can guide you on the specific parts required.
+Should you want both a handheld shower in addition to an overhead shower, contact a retailer who specializes in this type of product and can guide you on the specific parts required.

 Faucet handles and choices will differ depending on the unit.
 The most popular style for vintage faucets would be the cross handles which look similar to a plus sign.
 This style of handle is most appropriate for forward facing handles (meaning you are looking at the “+” shape when in the tub).
 Sometimes using cross handles on faucets where the handles are on the side (would be seen as a profile “I”), are often tougher to clasp when your fingers are between the handle and the tub wall.
 The second most popular handle design is the lever handle, which can function with both front and profile mounts on a faucet.
 Both styles of the handles are commonly available in porcelain, a matching finish or part porcelain and matching finish.